Presidential Heating & Air Conditioning

 - Add more than one pet or anyone who has allergies – change every 20-45 days.

-Consult with Professional HVAC Contractors
+Consult with professional HVAC contractors

 Be sure to contact reputable, licensed HVAC contractors to discuss your HVAC needs.
 An HVAC expert can evaluate your system to determine what kind of air filters would work best for your system and what kind of regular duct work maintenance would ensure optimal efficiency.